 The solution is to use a suspense account to identify the GL impact of the open transactions.
 This will prevent us from double-counting our revenue balances.
 Don't worry.
-At the end of this process, the suspense account will have a zero-dollar balance.
+The suspense account will have a zero-dollar balance at the end of this process.
 Keep reading to find out how.

 How to import open AR transactions

 1. Prepare and format the report from the legacy system.